giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 #### Severity rating: 3

 #### 6. Recognition Rather Than Recall
 * The app has a lot of features, but most of them aren't apparent.
 You figure it out as you explore.
 For instance, when you go to an animal's page, there is a blue button with the animal icon.
 When you press and hold, it plays what the animal sounds like.
 There is no tutorial guide on navigation so you must remember how everything is set up.
-There is only a quick tutorial that appears once in the beginning about swiping left.
+There is only a quick tutorial that appears once in the beginning about swiping left on the mainpage.

 > *Recommendation: Implement a tutorial guide for first-time users so they know how to work everything in the app instead of having them figure it out themselves.*